-- If you want to establish a career as a chartered town planner and/or chartered surveyor, this programme is designed for you.
+- If you want to establish a career as a chartered town planner and/or chartered real estate surveyor, this programme is for you.

-- The programme is professionally accredited by the Royal Institution of Chartered Surveyors (RICS) and the Royal Town Planning Institute (RTPI).
+- This programme is professionally accredited by the Royal Institution of Chartered Surveyors (RICS) and the Royal Town Planning Institute (RTPI).

 You will take a series of core courses and undertake a dissertation or a major project in planning and real estate development.